-Age - Late Victorian

-Group value - Ray Street is a small but fairly busy route from Blackamoor Lane to the main A4 Bath Road.
+Age - Late Victorian Group value - Ray Street is a small but fairly busy route from Blackamoor Lane to the main A4 Bath Road.
 Victorian terrace of 15 cottages retaining many period features, and unusual in not having any porch entrance, with front door opening to street.
 Cottages of London Yellow Stock brick construction, two are rendered more recently.
 Windows replaced in majority of properties but mainly in sympathetic two pane sash style (not one of the rendered properties, note).
 Roofs of Blue Slate and appear original.
 Rarity - Terrace also differentiated by having a locally popular pub incorporated at end of terrace (The Ark).
 This is only terrace in the MNP area incorporating a pub.

-Rutland Place 10,12,14,16, and 1&3 SL6 4JA Boyn Hill Ward
+Rutland Place 10,12,14,16, and 1&3 SL6 4JA Boyn Hill Ward (M21/25)

 Architectural interest, group value - Four even numbered houses and two properties on opposite side of Rutland Place of same design.
 Elegant red brick dwellings of substantial size and together as group imposing.

-Rarity - unusual finials on several houses thought to have been manufactured locally.
+Rarity - unusual finials are typical of Maidenhead Brick & Tile Works in Pinkneys Green, now managed by the National Trust.
 Feature designs of dogs and in some cases dragons.
+St Ives Road Town Hall SL6 1RF St Mary's Ward (M22/25)